Traumatic Brain Injury (TBI)

-Symptoms of TBI can range from mild to severe, and the severity of any disability that may result from a TBI can range as well.
+Symptoms of TBI can range from mild to severe, and the severity of any disability that may result from a TBI can vary as well.
 At times, communication difficulties arise as the result of TBI.
-These communication challenges may vary dramatically from person-to-person depending upon the area of the brain that is damaged and how severe that damage is.
+These communication challenges may vary dramatically from person to person depending upon the area of the brain that is damaged, and how severe that damage is.

 How can AAC benefit someone with Traumatic Brain Injury?

 While the majority of individuals who sustain TBIs recover without any remaining challenges, those who sustain severe TBIs may be left with communication and cognitive challenges.
 They may require temporary or permanent support to successfully communicate and achieve a greater degree of independence.

 An augmentative and alternative communication device (AAC) can help individuals with communication gaps that arise as a result of the TBI.
 It is important to note that communication devices do not necessarily replace other methods of communication.
 Rather, they become a tool in a complete communication system and replace only those elements of communication that are ineffective.